 DIY: How To Hem Jeans with Original Hem

-If you’re a shorty like me, hemming every pair of your jeans can add up to be an expensive task.
+If you’re a shorty like me, hemming every pair of your jeans can add up to be an expensive task, especially if you want the original hem, they always want to charge extra for that!
 So why not just do it yourself?
-If you have a sewing machine, great!
-It will take you no time at all, but even if you don’t, you can still hem your own jeans with needle and thread.
+It’s actually very easy, and if you have a sewing machine, great!
+Your alterations will take you no time at all, but even if you don’t, you can still hem your own jeans the traditional way with needle and thread and have them still come out looking great!

 Step 1: First, you’ll want to measure the proper length of your jeans and fold them outward.
 Roll the jeans up so they are slightly above your desired hem length.